MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-revalue.md

 Indexation is used to adjust multiple fixed asset values, for example per general price changes.
 The **Index Fixed Assets** batch job can be used to change various amounts, such as write-down and appreciation amounts.

-## To post an appreciation from the fixed asset G/L journal
+## <a name="to-post-an-appreciation-from-the-fixed-asset-gl-journal"></a>To post an appreciation from the fixed asset G/L journal

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA G/L Journals**, and then choose the related link.
 2. Create an initial journal line and fill in the fields as necessary.